Browse by Medical Category

 Dr. Dibert has extensive experience in evidenced-based mental health treatments as well as depth-oriented therapies.
 He currently leads the process group in the Intensive Outpatient Program as well as a mindfulness group for dual diagnosis patients.
 He also sees couples as a part of the West End Clinic family program.
 He deeply values the role of the therapeutic relationship in promoting healing and greater well-being.
 His areas of special interest include the role of grief in overcoming addiction, the co-occurring nature of trauma and addiction, and healing as a creative process that develops self-acceptance and self-compassion.

 Lisa earned her MSW at Boston University and has over 10 years experience working with dual-diagnosis patients.
-She currently sees people for initial assessments, ongoing individual therapy and leads the psycho-educational groups for the Intensive Outpatient Program.
+She currently sees people for initial assessments, ongoing individual therapy and leads the psycho-educational groups for the Intensive Outpatient Program at Mass General.
 Prior to joining the West End Clinic, Lisa worked with adolescents with a wide variety of behavioral challenges and their families.
 While Lisa enjoys helping patients with all sorts of life challenges, she is particularly interested in treating people who are dealing with addictions as well as eating disorders and food concerns.

 Dr. Eddie provides short- and long-term psychotherapy using cognitive behavioral therapy and dialectical behavioral therapy.
 He is also trained in mindfulness-based cognitive therapy and heart rate variability biofeedback.
 Dr. Eddie specializes in the treatment of addiction and borderline personality disorder, as well as clinical presentations that commonly co-occur with these problems such as anxiety and depressive disorders.